 In evaluating suitability, the Final Review Panel takes into consideration the following factors:

-- Repeated or habitual use to excess of intoxicating beverages affecting the ability to perform the duties and responsibilities of the employee's position
+- Abuse of alcohol or other intoxicants that could affect your ability to perform the duties and responsibilities of the position;

-- Reasonable doubt as to loyalty to the U.S. Government
+- Conduct that gives rise to reasonable doubt as to your loyalty to the U.S. Government; and

 Once you have received a conditional offer of employment, what’s next?